You Are a Tourist

 "You Are a Tourist" is a song by American rock band Death Cab for Cutie, the first single from their seventh album Codes and Keys, released on March 28, 2011.

 The single topped the US Billboard Alternative Songs, Adult Alternative Songs, and Bubbling Under Hot 100 Singles charts, as well as reaching number three on the US Billboard Rock Songs chart.
 "You Are a Tourist" is Death Cab for Cutie's first number one alternative hit, and their highest charting single on the US alternative chart along with fellow chart-topper "Here to Forever".

 Background

+The song's transient lyrical themes were shaped in part by frontman Ben Gibbard's upbringing and lifestyle as a touring musician.
+Gibbard, whose father served in the U.S. Navy, spent much of his childhood moving frequently, an experience that left him with a fluid and sometimes uncertain sense of home.

 The song's original demo contained a sample from Orchestral Manoeuvres in the Dark's Dazzle Ships (1983), and was shared online by Gibbard via SoundCloud in 2016.
 The song was developed late in the recording process for Codes and Keys, after much of the album had been completed.
 The band immediately took to the song, and knew quickly it would be the album's lead single.
 Gibbard called the verses of the tune catchy, light affirmations that are expanded upon in the bridge, which encourages the listener to relocate: "If you feel just like a tourist/ In the city you were born/ Then it’s time to go/ And define your destination/ There’s so many different places to call home".